 User Guide for the Review of Clinical Variation in Health Care

 The Commission has developed a NSQHS Standards User Guide for the Review of Clinical Variation in Health Care to support health service organisations implement Action 1.28 of the NSQHS Standards.
-The User Guide explains how health services can work with their clinicians and use data to improve the appropriateness of clinical care.
+The user guide explains how health services can work with their clinicians and use data to improve the appropriateness of clinical care.
 It describes six key steps for implementing Action 1.28, includes practical case studies and provides a wide range of resources to support health services review clinical variation.

 How was the clinical care standard developed?

 The Colonoscopy Clinical Care Standard was developed in collaboration with a multidisciplinary expert Topic Working Group including clinicians and consumers.
-It has been endorsed by ten key professional organisations and colleges including the Royal Australian College of Physicians (RACP), Gastroenterological Society of Australia (GESA), the Royal Australasian College of Surgeons (RACS) and the Colorectal Surgical Society of Australia and New Zealand (CSSANZ).
+It has been endorsed by 10 key professional organisations and colleges including the Royal Australian College of Physicians (RACP), Gastroenterological Society of Australia (GESA), the Royal Australasian College of Surgeons (RACS) and the Colorectal Surgical Society of Australia and New Zealand (CSSANZ).

 Resources for consumers

-Consumer Video – what you need to know before you have a colonoscopy
+Consumer video – what you need to know before you have a colonoscopy

 Interview with Conjoint Professor Anne Duggan, gastroenterologist

-Resource for Assessors
+Resources for Assessors

-Assessor Video - what you need to know about the Colonoscopy Clinical Care Standard
+Assessor video – what you need to know about the Colonoscopy Clinical Care Standard